Scriptural

 How to Study the Scriptures?

-The scriptures are likened to hidden treasures.
-They require deep digging.
-The more you dig, the more you find.
-They seem to be designed that way to sift between the seekers, the lazy, and the apathetic!
+The scriptures are likened to hidden treasures that require deep digging.
+The more you dig, the more you find!
+Designed that way, they sift the seeker from non non-seeker.
 (Pro 2:3-4)

-The Scriptures are spiritual and best understood as such.
-Do not try to understand them in natural and fleshly ways.
-You will miss what God is communicating via parables, shadows, types, symbols, and signs.
+The Scriptures are best understood spiritually; otherwise, you will miss their many parables, shadows, types, symbols, and signs.

 "It is the Spirit who gives life; the flesh is no help at all.
 The words that I have spoken to you are spirit and life."
 (John 6:63) ESV